 We believe four dead as of now.

-Uh apparently a newspaper intern tweeted out, please help us.
+Apparently, a newspaper intern tweeted out, please help us.

 And Fox is reporting that authorities believe that they have the one and only suspect.

-But as we speak, they're checking and they're being extraordinarily cautious as it relates to the potential of other shooters and and maybe even potential bombs.
+But as we speak, they're checking and they're being extraordinarily cautious as it relates to the potential of other shooters and maybe even potential bombs.

-So they're not given the all clear yet.
+So they're not given the all-clear yet.

 They have no reason to believe that.